11 June 2023

 LOCAL APPLICATION: The Church is in crisis.
 While there are local congregations that are thriving and offering profound ministries of mercy and compassion in their communities, too many others are focussed on their own survival and on trying to dominate political and social discourse with their distorted view of Christian nationalism.
 In place of the message of God’s reign that Jesus preached, many Christians are proclaiming a new theocracy in which their view of Christianity can dominate all people and religions.
 In place of the inclusion and welcome that Jesus offered to the outcasts, marginalised, and oppressed, many Christians believe that their faith calls them to exclude ‘sinners,’ the poor (who are just lazy in their view), and people of other spiritual paths.
 In place of the healing that Jesus offered even to those who were considered ‘unclean’ in his world, many Christians bring hurt and rejection on their neighbours in their quest for purity and a legalistic version of ‘holiness’ that is divisive and destructive.

 Today’s readings call us to a different way of expressing our faith: the way of mercy, not sacrifice.
 When we can serve our local community with generosity and compassion, we help to bring hope, healing, and celebration to our neighbours.
-When we welcome those who are excluded, judged, rejected, and misunderstood we offer people a path to whiteness and life.
+When we welcome those who are excluded, judged, rejected, and misunderstood we offer people a path to wholeness and life.
 And all it takes is to see people as Jesus did—as beloved children of God—and to treat them as the God-imaged, God-beloved, and God-incarnating humans they are.

 RESOURCES FOR WORSHIP: